 Monitoring oversight of the Spending Plan is the dual responsibility of the Service Coordinator and the F/EA.
 The F/EA will provide written financial reports to the participant, the Service Coordinator and the CHC-MCO on a monthly and quarterly basis, and as requested by the participant, Service Coordinator, and the CHC-MCO.
 The participant, Service Coordinator and CHC-MCO will receive written notification from the F/EA when utilization exceeds the monthly budget by 10% or more or when monthly utilization is 80% or less.
-If those events occur three times over 12 consecutive months, then the Department may terminate the consumer-directed services.
+If those events occur three times over 12 consecutive months, then the CHC-MCO may terminate the consumer-directed services after following the process of involuntary termination outlined in E-1-m.